Dustnclay/Layer0-assignment/README.md

 * Any feedback you may have for Layer0 regarding the process.
 I believe this assessment did exactly what is was designed to do, It was a mixture of quick learning, researching, and Implementing using your product.
 I really enjoyed the dive into using your product to optimize a site, It was a challenge, an introduction to the day to day of what the position would be, and I learned a lot.The pre-written code, examples, and the docs were phenomenal, essentially every question I had was answered with a little digging into the docs.
 Overall I thought this was a great exercise.

+----------------------- Comparison of websites ---------------------------------------
+The first thing I noticed is the time that was reduced after visiting the site the first time.
+On the original site the time remained around four seconds each run, with layer0 my initial load is 3 seconds and it remains less than 3 for the next two runs.

+largest contentful paint forstep one dropped from 2.5 t 2.1 -for step 2 it drops from 6.6 to 3.4

+My time to first byte is on the original site has an error stating that it is unusually high but after implementing layer0 it's dropping from 1.7 down to .6